EsteveM/Architect-a-Blockchain-Flight-Delay-Insurance-for-Passengers/README.md

 * Firstly, you have to download/clone the project files from this repository onto your local machine.
 Then, cd into the root folder where the project files are located.
 * Secondly, type `npm install` on a terminal shell window so that all required npm packages are installed.
-* Thirdly, run Ganache by typing `ganache-cli`.
+* Thirdly, run Ganache.
 This will start Ganache at *http://127.0.0.1:8545/*.
 This project has been developed assuming that block gas limit is set at 9999999, the number of accounts to generate at startup is 200, and the amount of ether to be assigned to each account is 50000.
 This can be accomplished by typing `ganache-cli -l 9999999 -a 200 -e 50000`.
 However, you might prefer to set some other values.
 * In the fourth place, you have to set up a *secret-parameters.js* file at the root folder of this project, where you are located just now.
+For convenience, one such file has been provided for you, so that you just have to fill out the data into the corresponding fields.
 This is a secret parameters file where you have to type two parameters for the application:
     * Firstly, your *Ganache seed (mnemonic)*.
     * Secondly, whether you want to force that the oracles always return that the flights have been delayed due to airline reasons.
 In this case, insurees will be credited the insurance payout.
 This can come in handy for testing reasons, as you will not have to wait for this result to happen by chance.
 To obtain this effect, just fill out the *ALWAYS_RETURN_STATUS_CODE_LATE_AIRLINE* constant as *true*.
-For convenience, one such file has been provided for you, so that you just have to fill out the data into the corresponding fields.
 * In the fifth place, to run the supporting unit tests on Ganache, you have to:
     * Open a new terminal shell window, cd to the same root folder of the project, and type `truffle compile` to compile the smart contracts.
 Once the contracts have been successfully compiled, type `truffle migrate --reset`, to deploy them to Ganache.
     * Now, you can run `truffle test ./test/flightSurety.js` firstly, and then `truffle test ./test/oracles.js` to run all twelve supporting unit tests.